NVIDIA-AI-IOT/deepstream-retail-analytics/README.md

 # Description

 This is a sample application to perform inference in a retail scenario using NVIDIA's DeepStream and TAO SDKs.
 This application can be used to build real-time retail intelligent video analytics applications.This application is based on deepstream-test4 and deepstream-test5.
-Look for the sample applications at `/opt/nvidia/deepstream/deepstream-6.1/sources/apps/sample_apps`.
+Look for the sample applications at `/opt/nvidia/deepstream/deepstream-6.1/sources/apps/sample_apps` inside the DeepStream container.

 ![](./media/output.gif)

-What is the DeepStream pipeline made of?
+What is this DeepStream pipeline made of?

 * Primary Detector: PeopleNet PTM from NGC
 * Secondary Detector: Custom classification model trained using TAO toolkit to classify people with and without shopping baskets